sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 ## Advanced

 This section contains more advanced information as well as tips and tricks for users who know their way around.
 Make sure you know what a command found here does before running it.
+If you are curious about something and want to know if it can be applied to your situation or research, [contact us](3_0_contact.md).

 ## 1. Oneliners